d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 prototype that received information from the ipc-enabled hook library about the functions called by the target program.

+#### Initial positives and negatives considered

+* (+) support for more languages (than C/C++)
+* (+) features implemented
+* (-) features "planned"
+* (-) requires a "broker"

+At the very beginning, `iceoryx2` and `zeroMQ` were considered.
+I chose `zeroMQ` as its documentation seemed more accessible (man-page style).

 #### ZeroMQ communication and the termination issue

 ZeroMQ is an IPC middleware that supports a variety of programming languages and provides a lot of architecture modes.
 I chose a push/pull mode: instrumented application pushing identifiers, server pulling them.
 The hook library additionally has a `__attribute(constructor)` initialization and (`destructor`) deinitialization routines to prepare/close everything on start/exit.
+This feature is very useful, as we simply always require at least some form of initialization of our library.
+Especially the `constructor` attribute is used in all later versions of the hook library.

-The implementation "works", as in, the correct hashes and function IDs are being received. **That is as long as the target program does not crash**.
+The ZeroMQ implementation "works", as in, the correct function IDs are being received. **That is as long as the target program does not crash**.
 In my experiments, I've always played with, tested and *considered non-crashing programs*.
 When programs crash, they leave their environment abruptly; not all signals allow cleanup time even if an application handles signals.
 When a crash is introduced to the test program, there are times when the ZeroMQ push channel does not flush the buffer towards the pull side and its contents (a few function calls) are lost.

 I was unable to find a way to ensure proper flushing.
-One of the attempts resulted in the creation of the [`ipc-finalizer`](../sandbox/02-ipc/ipc-finalizer/) application which is supposed to be executed after the target program crashes in order to connect to the IPC channel and send a session-terminating message to the `llcap-server`.
+One of the attempts resulted in the creation of the [`ipc-finalizer`](../sandbox/02-ipc/ipc-finalizer/) application which is supposed to be executed after the target program crashes in order to connect to the IPC channel and send a *session-terminating* message to the `llcap-server` (the binary on the other side of the IPC connection).

-Ulitmately, the `llcap-server` relies on the terminating message in order to progress.
+Ulitmately, the `llcap-server` relies on the *terminating* message in order to progress.
 This however, can be bypassed by letting `llcap-server` monitor the instrumented program via either launching it itself or probing the system.

 Unfortunately, `ipc-finalizer` did not resolve the issue.
 The experiment is thus left in an awkward state between being capable of running and demonstrating the ideas, yet absolutely failing to reliably cover the intended usecase: tracing execution of crashing programs.

+Other approaches considered (only covering the detection of termination, not message flushing):
+* timeout - too unreliable, especially annoying for long-running code
+* user interaction - capture messsages on one thread, poll for user input on other, wait for the first thread that reports progress (termination or user input requesting termination) and kill the other thread

 Relevant files implementing this approach: